The Independent: Political views

-A leader published on the day of the 2008 London mayoral election compared the candidates and said that, if the newspaper had a vote, it would vote first for the Green Party candidate, Siân Berry, noting the similarity between her priorities and those of The Independent, and secondly, with "rather heavy heart", for the incumbent, Ken Livingstone.

 An Ipsos MORI poll estimated that in the 2010 United Kingdom general election, 44% of regular readers voted Liberal Democrat, 32% voted Labour, and 14% voted Conservative, compared to 23%, 29%, and 36%, respectively, of the overall electorate.
-On the eve of the 2010 general election, The Independent supported the Liberal Democrats, arguing that "they are longstanding and convincing champions of civil liberties, sound economics, international co-operation on the great global challenges and, of course, fundamental electoral reform.
-These are all principles that this newspaper has long held dear."
-However, before the 2015 United Kingdom general election, The Independent on Sunday desisted from advising its readers how to vote, writing that "this does not mean that we are a bloodless, value-free news-sheet.
-We have always been committed to social justice", but the paper recognised that it was up the readers to "make up [their] own mind about whether you agree with us or not".
-Rather than support a particular party, the paper urged all its reader to vote as "a responsibility of common citizenship".
-On 4 May 2015, the weekday version of The Independent said that a continuation of the Conservative–Liberal Democrat coalition after the general election would be a positive outcome.
+In the 2010 general election, The Independent called for tactical voting to stop the Conservatives from winning seats and supported the idea of a Labour and Liberal Democrat coalition.
+Before the 2015 United Kingdom general election, The Independent said that a continuation of the Conservative and Liberal Democrat coalition after the general election would be a positive outcome.

-At the end of July 2018, The Independent led a campaign they called the "Final Say", a change.org petition by former editor Christian Broughton, for a binding referendum on the Brexit deal between the UK and the European Union.
+At the end of July 2018, The Independent led a campaign it called the "Final Say", a change.org petition by its then editor Christian Broughton, for a binding referendum on the Brexit deal between the UK and the European Union.

-As of October 2018, Independent Arabia was launched.
-It is published under licence, and owned and managed by Saudi Research and Media Group (SRMG), a major publishing organisation with close ties to the Saudi royal family.

-In the 2024 United Kingdom general election, The Independent endorsed the Labour Party, although added what it termed as a warning that: "Labour must turn its promises into policies that benefit the hardworking and hopeful people of this country".
+Geordie Greig, who was appointed as editor in 2023, has been described as a "Notting Hill Tory" with international and pro-European views.
+The newspaper endorsed Labour in the 2024 United Kingdom general election, although added what it termed as a warning that the party "must turn its promises into policies that benefit the hardworking and hopeful people of this country".